ECOSTRESS

+ECOSTRESS data has many other uses, such as comparing the temperatures of man-made surfaces (such as paved roads) and natural surfaces (such as prairie land) over time.

 ECOSTRESS radiometer

-The instrument that collects this data is a multispectral thermal infrared radiometer.
+The instrument that collects ECOSTRESS data is a multispectral, thermal, infrared radiometer.
 It measures temperatures on the surface of the Earth, rather than surface air temperature.
-Dr. Simon Hook is the principal investigator of the ECOSTRESS mission and Dr. Joshua Fisher is the Science lead; both are located at NASA's Jet Propulsion Laboratory (JPL).

 ECOSTRESS data is archived at the Land Processes Distributed Active Archive Center (LP DAAC), which is a data center managed by the United States Geological Survey (USGS).
 ECOSTRESS data is discoverable through various platforms including through LP DAAC's AppEEARS (Application for Extracting and Exploring Analysis Ready Samples) tool, which allows users to quickly subset and reproject data into a geographic lat/lot format.
 The data collected is also published via the open-access TERN Data Discovery Portal in Australia.

 The ECOSTRESS radiometer was built at JPL and consisted of 5 spectral bands in the thermal infrared (8-12 micron) and 1 band in the shortwave infrared, which is used for geolocation.
 ECOSTRESS was delivered to the ISS by the SpaceX Dragon after a launch out of Cape Canaveral, Florida on 29 June 2018 The Dragon arrived at the space station on 3 July 2018.
 The radiometer was mounted on the station's Kibo module.
 The radiometer constituted about 550 kg of the 2700 kg of cargo on board the Dragon.
 Other cargo included spare parts for the Canadarm2 robotic arm, as well as other equipment and supplies.

-The high-resolution images have a pixel size of 70 by 38 m.
+The high-resolution images have a pixel size of 69 by 38 m.

-Key science questions

-The key science questions that ECOSTRESS is addressing include: